grcd/TBLAB_gtAnalysis/README.md

 Summary (draft)
 ---------------
-miRNAs are small RNA molecules involved in key regulatory post-transcriptional processes, recently correlated to different diseases [7].
+miRNAs are small (~22 nt) RNA molecules involved in key regulatory post-transcriptional processes, and related with the  development and progressing of different diseases [7].
 Therefore, deciphering miRNA targets is crucial for diagnostics and therapeutics.

-In recent years, several sequence-complementarity based computational methods for predicting putative miRNA:mRNA interactions have been developed.
-However, the predicted interactions using different approaches are often inconsistent and false positive rates are still expected to be large.
-[6]
+In the last decade, several sequence-complementarity based computational methods for predicting putative miRNA:mRNA interactions have been developed.
+However, the predicted interactions using different approaches are often inconsistent and false positive rates are still expected to be large [6].

 Recently, it has been proposed to use the expression values of miRNAs and mRNAs (and/or proteins) to refine the results of sequence-based putative targets for a particular experiment.
-These methods have shown to be effective identifying the most prominent interactions from the databases of putative targets.
-[5]
+These methods have shown promising results in identifying the most prominent interactions from the databases of putative targets [5].

 In this preliminary work, we employ the global test [2-4] to identify the most significant miRNA:mRNA interactions with respect to a particular tissue / condition as represented in expression data.
-Following the methodology of *Van Iterson et al.* [1], we combine RNASeqV2, miRNASeq expression data (obtained from The Cancer Genome Atlas initiative) with a set of putative target mRNAs, obtaining a list of significant miRNA:mRNA pairs according to the globaltest.
+Following the methodology of *Van Iterson et al.* [1], we combine RNASeqV2, miRNASeq expression data obtained from The Cancer Genome Atlas (TCGA) initiative with a set of putative target mRNAs, providing a list of significant miRNA:mRNA pairs according to the globaltest.

 Global test
 -----------

-For a detailed explanation and formal proofs see [2-4].
+For a detailed explanation and formal proofs see *Goeman et al.* [2-4].
 More information about the package utils can be found in the [globaltest vignette](https://bioconductor.org/packages/release/bioc/vignettes/globaltest/inst/doc/GlobalTest.pdf).

 Global test summary:
-* **The idea**: "Is this subset of covariates (tested group) associated with the response?"
+* **The idea**.
+Question: "Is this subset of covariates (tested group) associated with the response?"

-* **The hypothesis test**:
+* **The hypothesis test**.
+The global test is meant for data sets in which many covariates (or features) have been measured for the same subjects, together with a response variable.
 ```
 	- H_0:  none of the covariates in the tested group is associated with the response.
-	- H_a:  *at least* one of the covariates in the tested group is associated.
+	- H_a:  *at least* one of the covariates in the tested group is associated with the response.
 ```

-However, the global test is especially directed against:
+However, as explained in [1], the global test is especially directed against:

 ```
 	- H_a*: "most" covariates are associated with the response in a "small" way.
 ```

-In fact, *Goeman et al.* [2-4] proves the global test is the optimal test to use against H_a*
+In fact, *Goeman et al.* [2-4] proves the global test is the optimal test to use against such an alternative H_a*.

-* **Flexible**: based on regression models depending upon the response variable type: linear regression (continuous response), logistic regression (binary response), ... .
+* **Flexible**.
+The global test is based on regression models in which the distribution of the response variable is modeled as a function of the covariates.
+The type of regression model depends on the response:
+** linear regression (continuous response),
+** logistic regression (binary response),
+** multinomial logistic regression (multi-class response), ** Poisson regression (count response),
+** the Cox proportional hazards model (survival response).

-* **Decomposable**: the global test statistic on a set of covariates (tested group) can be seen as a weighted average of the global test statistic for each individual alternative covariate.
+* **Decomposable**.
+The global test statistic on a set of covariates (tested group) can be seen as a weighted average of the global test statistic for each individual alternative covariate (see Supplemental Material [1]).

-* **Package utils**:
+* **Package utils**.
 	1. *Diagnostic plots*: useful to assess the influence if each individual covariate in a given tested group.
 	2. *Multiple testing procedures*: useful if we want to run the test multiple times using different tested groups.